 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

-be sent by courier to the physical address on record.
+be sent by courier to the

-12. Correspondence sent to schools for an outcome of accreditation, provisional accreditation, or no accreditation.
-CEO Senior Manager: E&A Accreditation and Co-ordination sub- unit No accreditation: No accreditation letter with feedback report on requirements for accreditation that were not met.
-2 years provisional accreditation: Provisional accreditation letter A feedback report indicating the areas in which the institution did not meet the minimum requirements for accreditation and the timeline by which the school is required to meet all the minimum requirements for accreditation and pay the required fee for the follow-up evaluation.
+physical address on record.

+12. Correspondence sent CEO No accreditation:

+to schools for an No accreditation letter with

+outcome of Senior Manager: E&A feedback report on

+accreditation, requirements for accreditation

+provisional Accreditation and that were not met.

+accreditation, or no Co-ordination sub-

+accreditation. unit 2 years provisional accreditation:

+Provisional accreditation letter

+A feedback report indicating

+the areas in which the

+institution did not meet the

+minimum requirements for

+accreditation and the timeline

+by which the school is required

+to meet all the minimum

+requirements for accreditation

+and pay the required fee for

+the follow-up evaluation.

+Accreditation:

+Accreditation letter

+A feedback report indicating

+recommendations / areas of

+improvement needed (where

+applicable):

-Accreditation: Accreditation letter A feedback report indicating recommendations / areas of improvement needed (where applicable): A certificate bearing the CEO's signature is issued to the school at / following an accreditation certificate
+■ A certificate bearing the

+CEO's signature is issued to the

+school at / following an

+accreditation certificate

 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

------ --------------------- ------------------------ --

 presentation ceremony.

 13. Monitoring of E&M sub-unit Differentiated monitoring for

 accredited accredited providers.

 independent schools A&C sub-unit Monitored institutions are

 required to submit a

 Senior Manager completed monitoring

 instrument and accompanying

 evidence.

-The report and supporting
+■ The report and supporting

 evidence are evaluated and a

 report completed indicating

 the level of compliance to the

 core criteria.

-The E&M sub-unit submits the
+■ The E&M sub-unit submits the

 moderated monitoring reports

 to the A&C sub-unit.

 Recommendations on notice

 of intent to withdraw

 accreditation are presented to

 the IAC.

 Recommendations on

 continued accreditation and

 final notice of intent to

 withdraw accreditation are

 presented to the ACC.

 Letters based on

 recommendations are

 generated by the A&C sub-

 unit.

 The E&A Senior Manager signs

 the letters for continued

 accreditation and the first

 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

 notice of intent to withdraw

 accreditation.

-Final notice of intent to
+■ Final notice of intent to

 withdraw accreditation and

 withdrawal of accreditation

 letters are for signature by the

 CEO.

 14. Extension of Scope Finance unit Verification of payment for

 extension of scope

-Evaluation and Loi
+Evaluation and • Lol

 Monitoring sub-unit Attendance of a QP meeting

 Assistant Managers Submission of a desktop self-

 and Manager evaluation report.

 Desktop evaluation of the self-

 evaluation report.

 Verification site visit

 Consolidation of the desktop

 and site visit reports into an

 extension of scope report.

 Submission of the report to the

 ACC for a recommendation

 on the outcome of the

 application.

 15. Change of name / Evaluation and The E&M sub-unit prepares the

 Change of site Monitoring sub-unit reports on change of site and

 Assistant Managers change of name of

 and Manager accredited institutions and

 presents them to the IAC and

 then the ACC.

 Change of site and change of

 Evaluation and name applications received

-PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED Verification sub-unit Assistant Managers and Manager prior to the school being accredited are handled by the E&V sub-unit.
-16. Internal review process Internal Accreditation Committee (IAC) The E&V sub-unit prepares the reports on reviews, deferrals, and institutions recommended for no accreditation due to non-submission and/or non-payment and presents them to the IAC.
-Reports on the appeals submitted by institutions against the no accreditation decision are prepared and presented to the IAC by the E&V sub-unit.
+PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED 16.
+Internal review process Verification sub-unit Assistant Managers and Manager Internal Accreditation Committee (IAC) Reports on the appeals submitted by institutions against the no accreditation decision are prepared and presented to the IAC by the E&amp;V sub-unit.
 The IAC considers the information presented in the appeal and supporting evidence and makes a recommendation to the ACC.
 Recommendations of the IAC and supporting reports are presented to the ACC for consideration.
 17. Appeal process (in the case where an institution requests an appeal of the "no accreditation" decision Manager: E&V Manager: A&C IAC ACC AAC Institutions have fifteen (15) working days from receipt of the accreditation outcome to lodge an appeal on the requisite appeal form and to